Hodding Carter

-William Hodding Carter, II (February 3, 1907 – April 4, 1972), was a Southern U.S. progressive journalist and author.
+William Hodding Carter II (February 3, 1907 – April 4, 1972) was an American progressive journalist and author.
 Among other distinctions in his career, Carter was a Nieman Fellow and Pulitzer Prize winner.
 He died in Greenville, Mississippi, of a heart attack at the age of sixty-five.
 He is interred in the Greenville Cemetery.

 Biography

 Early life and education

 Carter was born in Hammond, Louisiana, the largest community in Tangipahoa Parish, in southeastern Louisiana.
-His parents were farmer William Hodding Carter I, and Irma, née Dutartre.
+His parents were farmer William Hodding Carter, Sr. and Irma, née Dutartre.
 He was valedictorian of the Hammond High School class of 1923.
 Carter attended Bowdoin College in Brunswick, Maine (1927), and the Graduate School of Journalism, Columbia University (1928).

 He returned to Louisiana upon graduating.
 According to Ann Waldron, the young Carter was an outspoken white supremacist, yet he began to alter his thinking when he returned to the South to live.

 Career background

 After a year as a teaching fellow at Tulane University in New Orleans (1928–1929), Carter worked as reporter for the New Orleans Item-Tribune (1929), United Press in New Orleans (1930), and the Associated Press in Jackson, Mississippi, (1931–32).